On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Summary

 \section{Summary}

-In the present paper, we analysed the connection between X-ray and radio-loud optically-obscured AGNs and the physical properties of their evolved and massive host galaxies, in particular, regarding the mass-related quenching channel followed by galaxies in the rest-frame NUVrK diagram, typically when reaching $\Mstar \simeq 10^{10.6}M_\odot$.
+In the present paper, we analysed the connection between X-ray and radio-loud (optically-obscured) AGNs and the physical properties of their evolved and massive host galaxies at $0.2 \leq z \leq 0.5$.
+More specifically, we examined the interplay between the mass-related quenching channel followed by $\Mstar (\simeq 10^{10.6}M_\odot)$ galaxies in the rest-frame NUVrK colour diagram, and hosted AGN properties.

-Our results confirmed that (1) radio-loud AGNs are mostly hosted by already-quenched galaxies \citep[see also][]{Hickox2009}, tending to rule out radio-loud AGN feedback as the primary reason for $\Mstar$ galaxy quenching.
-Furthermore, our analysis showed that (2) heavily-obscured X-ray AGNs are essentially hosted by transitioning $\sim\Mstar$ galaxies at $0.2 \leq z \leq 0.5$, which argues for a quenching scenario where $\Mstar$ galaxies experience mergers \textit{after} they left the SF main sequence.
-In other words, while tending to discard galaxy mergers as the very cause of $\Mstar$ quenching, our results show that mergers are more likely to happen after the onset of the quenching.
-This supports quite naturally the theoretical framework developed by \citet{Pichon2011} and \citet{Codis2015}, which predicts the merger-induced spin transition of DM halos reaching masses of a few $10^{12}M_\odot$, i.e., typically the DM halos that are expected to host $\sim\Mstar$ galaxies \citep[e.g.,][]{Legrand2018, Codis2018}.
-Thereby, our results support a scenario where $\Mstar$ galaxy quenching happens along cosmic filaments.
+Our results confirm that (1) radio-loud AGNs are mostly hosted by already-quenched galaxies \citep[Figs~\ref{fig_NUVrK} and \ref{fig_AGN_NUVr}; see also][]{Hickox2009}, tending to rule out radio-loud AGN feedback as the primary reason for $\Mstar$ galaxy quenching.
+Furthermore, our analysis shows that (2) the AGNs suffering from heavy obscuration of their soft X-ray emission are preferentially hosted by $\Mstar$ galaxies that are in the NUVrK green valley (i.e., $\Mstar$ galaxies with intermediate sSFR; Figs~\ref{fig_NUVrK} and \ref{fig_AGN_NUVr}), with a median hardness ratio of $HR = 0.26$ corresponding to column densities of $N_H \sim 3 \times 10^{22} \mathrm{cm}^{-2}$, which is typically what is predicted for gas-poor $\Mstar$-galaxy major mergers \citep{Blecha2018}.
+Thereby, our results may support a quenching scenario where (gas-poor) $\Mstar$ galaxies experience major mergers \textit{after} they have left the SF main sequence, i.e., a scenario where galaxy mergers are not the very cause but rather an aftermath of the quenching mechanism(s).

+Whilst purely mass-related mechanisms that have been put forth to explain the quenching of $\Mstar$ galaxies \citep[e.g.][]{Keres2005, Peng2010} would fail to account for a increasing incidence of major mergers for $\Mstar$ galaxies that are in the process of quenching, it is interesting to note that this falls quite naturally within the theoretical framework developed by \citet{Pichon2011} and \citet{Codis2015}.
+In this framework, dark-matter halos reaching a mass of $\sim 10^{12}M_\odot$ \citep[i.e., the typical hosts of $\Mstar$ galaxies;][]{Coupon2015, Legrand2018} are predicted to experience a merger-induced flip of their spin \citep{Welker2014}, as they fall along cosmic filaments.
+In other words, our results invite us to consider a picture where $\Mstar$ galaxy quenching may preferentially happen along cosmic filaments.